Medal of Honor: Heroes 2: Gameplay

-The Wii version of the game features up to 32 players in one server, with six maps and six uniforms, three for Axis and three for Allies.
+In addition to featuring a single-player campaign mode and an arcade-style rail shooter mode, both versions of the game have extensive multiplayer modes.
+Both versions can support up to 32 players online on a single server, with six maps and six uniforms, three for Axis and three for Allies.
 The uniforms for the Allies are "Ranger's 2nd", "Ranger's 4th", and "Ranger's 5th", whereas the Axis uniforms are simply "Axis Rookie", "Axis Regular", and "Axis Elite".
+There are three different online multiplayer modes available: free-for-all deathmatch, team deathmatch and Infiltration.
+While the Wii version's multiplayer is online-only, with no offline split-screen multiplayer modes, the PSP version supports local wireless multiplayer among up to 8 players.

+In free-for-all deathmatch, players compete to kill as many other players as possible, earning one point for each opponent they kill and losing one point every time they are killed.
+Team deathmatch divides players into two larger teams, either the Axis or Allies, and players earn points for killing enemy players, while losing points for friendly fire kills or suicides.
+Infiltration is a capture the flag mode between these same two teams, which compete to hold majority control over a contested flag.
+An online leaderboard system was powered by EA Nation to recognize skilled players who have scored many kills while suffering fewer deaths.

+There are over a dozen Allied and Axis weapons available to use throughout the game, although the multiplayer mode applies small, but significant changes to the behavior of certain weapons, such as nerfing the Stg 44's rate of fire and allowing players to fire bazookas in a non-stationary position.

+Development

+Multiplayer support limitations

-There are three different online multiplayer modes available.
-The PSP version is virtually identical in terms of multiplayer functions.
-The Australian version of the game has no multiplayer mode at all, which has been the subject of much criticism.
-EA Australia & EB Games Australia also removed all references to the multiplayer aspect from their websites.
+Online multiplayer is unavailable altogether for both the Australian and Japanese releases of both versions of this game.
+The Australian version's lack of online multiplayer was widely criticized.
+EA Australia & EB Games Australia also removed all references to online multiplayer from their websites.

 EA's official response to the lack of multiplayer for Australia was: "Medal of Honor Heroes 2 for Wii does not support online functionality in Australia.
 We made an error in the documentation and marketing materials.
 We are very sorry to have caused confusion for our customers.
 We will provide a refund to anyone in Australia who wishes to return the game to EA because of the lack of online functionality."

-EA Australia has declined to comment on why the online element of the game was omitted from the game, which has led games websites to speculate that the company did not deem it profitable to host the local servers necessary for low-latency game play.
-There are changes made to weapons in multiplayer mode, such as the STG44 having a much slower firing rate and the Bazooka not requiring to be stationary to fire.
+EA Australia has declined to comment on why the online element of the game was omitted from the game, which has led video game news websites to speculate that the company did not deem it profitable to host the local servers necessary for low-latency game play.

-All online servers for Medal of Honor: Heroes 2 for the PlayStation Portable and Nintendo Wii consoles were shut down on August 11, 2011.